 Furth completed graduate studies at the University of Rochester, where he received a doctorate in economics with concentrations in macroeconomics and international economics.
 He also holds a master of arts degree in economics from the University of Rochester and a bachelor of science in economics and international affairs from Northeastern University.

 Furth, who grew up in Boston, lived overseas for two years.
-He currently resides with his wife Katrina, a neuroscientist, in Washington, D.C.
+He and his wife Katrina, a neuroscientist, reside in Washington, D.C. with their daughter.

 All Publications by Salim Furth, Ph.D.